solo-io/unik/docs/cli.md

 where it can be attached to a vsphere instance

 Flags:
-*  `--compiler int`      (int,special) size to create volume in MB. optional if --data is provided
+*  `--size int`      (int,special) size to create volume in MB. optional if --data is provided
 *  `--data string`       (string,special) path to data folder. optional if --size is provided
 *  `--name string`       (string,required) name to give the unikernel. must be unique
 *  `--provider string`   (string,required) name of the target infrastructure to compile for